-This distinctive and multipurpose performing arts center required thousands of worker-hands before opening its doors in 1973.
+Visit Sydney Opera House to see the city’s most iconic building up close.
+This distinctive and multipurpose performing arts center opened its doors in 1973 and has been recognized the world over ever since.
 Located at Bennelong Point, Sydney Opera House aptly stands alone on an island providing all-day gazer views, a choice of fine dining restaurants, and world class acoustics.

-Sydney Harbor Bridge stretches from the city’s downtown business district to Milsons Point.
-Admire from afar as boats zip beneath this iconic crossing, or as climbers ascend its steel arch.
+Sydney Harbour Bridge stretches from the city’s downtown business district to Milsons Point.
+Admire from afar as boats zip beneath this famous crossing, or as climbers ascend its steel arch.
 Opened in 1932, this is the largest steel arch bridge in the world.
-If you’re an adrenaline junkie, join one of the climbing groups - trips up are offered daily.
+If you’re an adrenaline junkie, join one of the climbing groups and climb the arch yourself—trips up are offered daily.
+If that sounds interesting to you, speak to your Tourlane Travel Expert about booking one of these tours in advance.

-Enjoy the sun at Bondi Beach and watch on as surfers ride the endless waves.
+If you want to visit the beach while on vacation in Sydney, then head to Bondi Beach.
+Enjoy the sun and watch on as surfers ride the endless waves.
 Electric barbecues are provided to service an appetite stirred up at this spotless crescent beach that is popular with kite flyers, swimmers, and laid back sunbed loungers.
 Walkable restaurants with fresh eats and hip fruity cocktails will cool you down after a day spent at this famous stretch of sand.

 Enjoy a picnic beneath Sydney Harbor Bridge before strolling the cobbled streets of The Rocks historic lanes.
 Several original sandstone houses have open doors for the public to enter.
 Learn of the convict history and how the early European settlement arrived here.
 Some of the older pubs in the city are located in The Rocks, offering delicious beer and friendly conversation with locals.